Port Austin is Close to Metro Detroit But with A Northern Michigan Feel

 Port Austin and Grindstone City are a Budding Artist Colony

 This historic and unique town embraces visitors and its community with activities that allow everyone to get out and fellowship with one another forming lasting bonds.
-There is an “Art in The Park” event every Labor Day weekend and White Church gallery is minutes away in Grindstone City.
+There is an “Art in The Park” event every Labor Day weekend and the White Church gallery is minutes away in Grindstone City.
 During the summer months, the town holds a weekly farmers market full of fresh veggies and produce accompanied by arts and crafts.
 No need to ask for directions as it’s located downtown one block from the harbor.
 This laid-back event is much anticipated by the locals and serves as both a marketplace and social gathering.
 The newest event to hit the town has been the Porchfest.
-Here famous and not-so-famous music groups preform folk, country, jazz and even a little rock.
+Here famous and not-so-famous music groups perform folk, country, jazz, and even a little rock.
 Participants stroll from house to house and take in each entertainer.
 The event is held each June and we will update our readers with dates as the event gets closer.

 Port Austin is Great For Sea Kayaking

 The outdoor enthusiast will find no shortage of things do or places to explore in Huron County.
 Turnip Rock is at the foremost of many beautiful sites.
 Only accessible by water (as any route taken by land would trespass on private property), the 5-hour kayak round trip is the best way to experience this natural treasure.
 The 2 hours heading out seem shortened by the anticipation of seeing something so marvelous and the 2-hour paddle back allows ample time to explore the rocky shore let the experience sink in.
 If you’re a fisherman, the Port Austin harbor is home to several charter boats that specialize in finding the numerous Lake Trout, tasty Walleye and Steelhead Salmon that are out in the big lake.